rhtconsulting/puppet-jboss_admin/README.md

 Status
 ------

-This module is currently in **beta**.
-This module has been used in a large scale implementation, and in general is functional.
+This project is not officially supported by anyone but the community that developes it.
+That being said, this module has been used in a large scale production deployments.

 Please reference the issues for this project to understand the current defects and functionality under implementation.